JeeWeetje/lora-azure-iot-workshop/UwpToIotHub.md

 *Note*: Our app will simulate a machine which handles batches of work.
 It passes the increasing number of finished duty cycles every X seconds to the cloud.
 And we can simulate outage later on.

 1. Start Visual Studio
-2. On the Start Page or using the Menu, select New Project...
+2. On the Start Page or using the Menu, select **Create new project**

     ![](img/UwpToIotHub/vs-new-project.png)